Original Issuance Date: July 10, 1975

 Rules and regulations of the granting agency

-Guidelines established by the National Association of College and University Business Officers (NACUBO)
+National Association of College and University Business Officers (NACUBO) Guidelines

 8. Policy History